apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

     . . .
     [Driver]
     DisableAsync=0
-    DriverManagerEncoding=UTF-32
-    ErrorMessagesPath=/opt/mapr/drillodbc/ErrorMessages
+    ErrorMessagesPath=/opt/mapr/drill/ErrorMessages
     LogLevel=0
     LogPath=[LogPath]
     SwapFilePath=/tmp

-    ## - Uncomment the ODBCInstLib corresponding to the Driver Manager being used.
     ## - Note that the path to your ODBC Driver Manager must be specified in LD_LIBRARY_PATH.

-    # Generic ODBCInstLib
-    #   iODBC
-    ODBCInstLib=libiodbcinst.so
     . . .

 ### Configuring .mapr.drillodbc.ini

-To configure the MapR Drill ODBC Driver in the `mapr.drillodbc.ini` configuration file, complete the following steps:
+To configure the MapR Drill ODBC Driver in the `.mapr.drillodbc.ini` configuration file, complete the following steps:

-  1. Open the `mapr.drillodbc.ini` configuration file in a text editor.
+  1. Open the `.mapr.drillodbc.ini` configuration file in a text editor.

   2. Edit the DisableAsync setting if you want to enable a synchronous ODBC connection for performance reasons.
 Change the default 0 to 1 to disable the asynchronous and enable the synchronous connection.
      A change in state occurs during driver initialization and is propagated to all driver DSNs.

-  3. Edit the DriverManagerEncoding setting if necessary.
+     **Note**: As of version 1.3.8 of the driver, the DriverManagerEncoding setting is automatically detected and set if necessary.
 The value is typically UTF-16 or UTF-32, but depends on the driver manager used. iODBC uses UTF-32 and unixODBC uses UTF-16.
-Review your ODBC Driver Manager documentation for the correct setting.
-  4. Edit the `ODBCInstLib` setting.
-The value is the name of the `ODBCInst` shared library for the ODBC driver manager that you use.
-The configuration file defaults to the shared library for `iODBC`.
-In Linux, the shared library name for iODBC is `libiodbcinst.so`.

-     Specify an absolute or relative filename for the library.
-If you use the relative file name, include the path to the library in the library path environment variable.
-The library path environment variable is named `LD_LIBRARY_PATH`.
-  5. Save the `mapr.drillodbc.ini` configuration file.
+  4. Save the `.mapr.drillodbc.ini` configuration file.

 ### Next Step

 Refer to [Testing the ODBC Connection]({{ site.baseurl }}/docs/testing-the-odbc-connection).